truenas/documentation/content/SCALECLIReference/Storage/CLISnapshot.md

 ## Snapshot Commands
 The following **snapshot** commands allow you to create new snapshots, and manage existing snapshots.

-You can enter commands from the main CLI prompt or from the namespace namespace prompt.
+You can enter commands from the main CLI prompt or from the snapshot namespace prompt.

 {{< include file="/_includes/CLI/CLIGuideWIP.md" type="page" >}}